Nailik/vogels_motion_mount_ble/README.md

-# Vogels MotionMount (BLE) for Home Assistant - Alpha
+# Vogels MotionMount (TVM 7675) for Home Assistant

-Under heavy development, no integration tests yet.
+Allows you to control the Vogel's MotionMount TVM 7675 non PRO device.

 ## Setup